 Corals and other Cnidarians

-Most of the exposed corals are listed in Annex II of the CITES Convention and were confiscated by the Customs of the Republic of Lithuania.
+Most of the corals in the exposition are listed in Annex II of the CITES Convention and were confiscated by the Customs of the Republic of Lithuania.
 Others are from the old VU collections.

 Mollusca

 J. G. A. Forster participated in the British captain J. Cook’s second voyage from 1772 to 1775 and collected some shells near Australia.
-Other shells were donated by the Lithuanian hetman M. Ogiński, and other famous people such as J. Wichert, K. Gorski, E. Gimbutienė and others.
+Other shells were donated by the Lithuanian hetman M. Ogiński and by famous people such as J. Wichert, K. Gorski, E. Gimbutienė, and others.

 Spiders and Insects

-The European diadem spider and different Tarantula donated by E. Kazlauskas are on display, while the museum funds also hold a variety of local spiders.
+The European diadem spider and various tarantulas donated by E. Kazlauskas are on display, while the museum also holds a variety of local spiders.
 The abundant collections of spiders, butterflies and moths, beetles, caddis flies, true flies, sawflies, wasps, ants, bees, greenflies and other insects have been built up since the 18th century by VU scientists: B. Ogijewicz, K. Petrusiewicz, S. Podėnas, J. Prüffer, M. Racięcka, R. Rakauskas, V. Rėlys and many others.

 The insect exposition contains 250 species of exotic butterflies and beetles, donated by A. M. Račkus and supplemented by B. Houwalt, V. Seichert, R. Kazlauskas.
-The visitors have a chance to behold domesticated silk moths and the largest moths in the world Thysania agrippina and Attacus atlas, the longest beetle in America Dynastes hercules and the biggest beetle in Europe – Stag Beetle (Lucanus cervus).
+The visitors have a chance to behold domesticated silk moths and the largest moths in the world, Thysania agrippina and Attacus atlas; the longest beetle in America, Dynastes hercules; and the most enormous beetle in Europe, the Stag Beetle (Lucanus cervus).

 Other Invertebrates

-Other Invertebrates cause fear (parasitic worms, centipedes, scorpions) or wonder (barnacles, lobsters and crayfishes), interest (sea stars and urchins, sand dollars and sea cucumbers) or surprise (moss animals, etc.).
+Other Invertebrates cause fear (parasitic worms, centipedes, scorpions) or wonder (barnacles, lobsters, and crayfish), interest (sea stars and urchins, sand dollars and sea cucumbers), or surprise (moss animals, etc.).
+Come find out what kind of feeling you get upon witnessing these creatures.